leseixas/blendpy/README.md

 ## Geometry optimization

 For example, let's calculate the properties of an Au-Pt alloy.
 We begin by retrieving the Au (fcc) and Pt (fcc) geometries from ASE.
-Next, we optimize these geometries using the MACE calculator, which leverages machine learning interatomic potentials.
-Finally, we save the optimized structures for use in the DSI model.
+Next, we optimize these geometries using the MACE calculator, which leverages machine learning interatomic potentials.[^fn1] Finally, we save the optimized structures for use in the DSI model.
 To achieve this, we will follow several key steps.

 **Step 1:** Import the necessary modules from ASE and MACE:
 ```python